Compare 60 lenders in under 2 minutesLoan Amount

 - Negotiations are similar to loan negotiations and cover the interest rate which will be charged, whether that will be at a fixed or variable rate, the fee to be charged by the lender, the terms of the loan facility and any conditions to be applied.

-- When the business completes work for a customer, an invoice is raised and sent to both the finance lender and the customer.
+- When the enterprise completes work for a customer, an invoice is raised and sent to both the finance lender and the customer.

-- The bank account into which the customer is directed to pay the invoice is an account at the business lender’s facility but in the name of the business.
+- The bank account into which the customer is directed to pay the invoice is an account at the enterprise lender’s facility but in the name of the enterprise .

 - When the lender receives their copy of the invoice they pay the commercial enterprise the percentage as has been agreed on.